Top 15 Guitar Campfire Songs People ALWAYS Love (Easy To Learn Too)

 6. "Crazy Little Thing Called Love" by Queen

-This upbeat grooover from Queen is a great one to get everybody's toosh swaying.
-Crazy Little Thing Called Love is the perfect song to learn on guitar if you're looking to improve your rhythm and get smooth quick chord changes.
+This upbeat groover from Queen is excellent to get everybody’s toosh swaying.
+Crazy Little Thing Called Love is the perfect song to learn on guitar to improve your rhythm and get smooth, quick chord changes.

 That iconic opening strumming pattern is instantly recognisable.
 I recommend (as with any song you learn on guitar) you practice playing along with the song recording.
-You're only guessing if you don't and making it harder work for yourself.
+You’re only guessing if you don’t and making it more challenging for yourself.

 7. "Someone You Loved" by Lewis Capaldi

-If you want a good tear jerker with an extremely catchy melody to pull out the bag at your next party or campfire sing-along; Someone You Loved is a great choice.
+Someone You Loved is an excellent guitar song choice if you want a good tear-jerker with a highly catchy melody to pull out of the bag at your next party or campfire sing-along.

 8. "I'll Stand By You" by The Pretenders

-Can I get a hands in the air from the female guitarists in the audience.
-If you love playing the guitar and singing, this is the one for you to play and sing around the campfire, as it'll likely be in a comfortable key for your voice.
+Can I get a hand in the air from the female guitarists in the audience?
+If you love playing the guitar and singing, I’ll Stand by You is the one for you to play and sing around the campfire, as it’ll likely be in a comfortable key for your voice.

-I recommend you play this one as the lights go low and there have been a few bevvies consumed; a real "I love you guys" moment awaits...
+I recommend you play this one as the lights go low and a few bevvies have been consumed; a real “I love you guys” moment awaits…

 9. "American Pie" by Don Mclean

-This is a top song to learn on your guitar - campfire or no campfire.
-Just make sure you put the hours in memorising the lyrics to this one, there's a lot!
+This is a top song to learn on your guitar – campfire or no campfire.
+Just make sure you put the hours in to memorise the lyrics to this one; there’s a lot!

 10. "Livin' On A Prayer by Bon Jovi

-This rocker from Bon Jovi is another song that falls in the category of the most likely requested songs at a get together.
-Fair warning, that cheesy key change towards the end of the song may cause drink spillages as everyone sings throws their hands in the air and plays air guitar.
+Fair warning that cheesy key change towards the end of the song may cause drink spillages as everyone sings and throws their hands in the air to play air guitar.

 5 More Quick Recommendations Of The Best Songs To Play On Guitar Around The Campfire